How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 • Click Create.

-• BI Connector ODBC Linked Service
+• ODBC Linked Service

 Either: